 In 2005, I wrote about a

-used by fellow blogger, Jim Barthman.
+conversion method used by fellow blogger, Jim Barthman.
 Looking back, that method seems almost obscene in its complexity compared to what I’m going to share with you today.

 To begin, I chose a sample image (shown below, on the left) with decent contrast to illustrate the methods used here more clearly, but the results should be similar on almost any image that you choose to work with.

 The easiest method is to simply select Mode -> Grayscale from Photoshop’s Image menu.
 If you do that, you end up with something like sample image 1 shown below.